jon-jacky/Piety/scripts/demo.md

 C-f and C-b to move the cursor forward and back one character at a time, but not M-f and M-b to move the cursor forward and back a word at a time.
 Use C-p and C-n to move the cursor to the previous line or the next line, but not the up- and down-arrow keys.
+Use C-z to switch from display editing to the command line, but not M-x.

 Revised Dec 2022